 - Set up your background – It’s best to use a white background or “sweep” which will avoid distracting from the product.
 You can use white craft paper or poster board – thin enough so it sweeps but thick enough so it doesn’t wrinkle easily.

 - Set up your lighting – The goal is to get enough light so that details of the product can be seen clearly while reducing shadows as much as possible.
 Decide whether to use natural or artificial light.
 If you choose natural, try to shoot at the brightest time of day.
 Diffuse the light if it’s too harsh with a curtain, white paper or diffuser.
-Use a bounce cards to help move light around and fill shadows.
+Use black and white bounce cards to help move light around and fill shadows.
 If natural light is not an option, consider purchasing a lightbox.
 You will need at least two light sources to evenly distribute the light and decrease shadow.
 The plus side to artificial lighting is that you can take consistent photos any time of the day and regardless of weather.

 - Set up your product – Clean and prep your product.
 Remove any price tags.
 Place is so it’s centered within the frame of the shot.